oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 2. Explore Oracle Backend for Spring Boot database objects

    Click on the **Database Actions** link to go to the "Database Actions" page which lets you access and manage information in the database.
 Depending on choices you made during installation, you may go straight to Database Actions, or you may need to enter credentials first.
-If you are prompted to login, use the user name `ADMIN` and obtain the password from Kubernetes with this command:
+If you are prompted to login, use the user name `ADMIN` and obtain the password from Kubernetes with this command (make sure to change the secret name to match the name you chose during installation):

     ```shell
     $ <copy> kubectl -n application get secret obaasdevdb-db-secrets -o jsonpath='{.data.db\.password}' | base64 -d</copy>